stared/science-based-games-list/README.md

 # Science-based games

-Here is a collaborative notepad with educational/science games, i.e. games thar are:
+Here is a collaborative notepad with educational/science games, i.e. games that are:

 * capturing parts of a real scientific phenomena,
 * actually playable (you can play them for fun, not ones from the *"for classroom only"* category).